sharetribe/flex-docs/src/docs/background/05-features/index.md

 is made, the calendar is updated automatically, so other users can't book the same slot.

+Both day-based and time-based availability support the ability to have multiple seats available during a specific time slot.
+For instance, if the marketplace is about booking seats for a yoga class with space for 10 people every Tuesday and Thursday, this can be accomplished by using seats.
+Seats can be added both to the weekly default schedule and to the exceptions.
+When seats are used, a customer can only book a certain slot if that slot has enough seats available.

 [Read more about listing availability management](/references/availability/)

 ## Search engine